Rachelle van Zanten

 Long Bio (click to expand & collapse)

-In between firing up her chainsaw to fill her woodshed and teaching First Nations youth to rip it up on the bike trails, roots-blues-rock warrior Rachelle van Zanten is touring and recording close to home in Canada these days.
-After years of touring across North America and Europe, western Canada’s music festival audiences are getting their chance to enjoy her “Lucinda Williams meets Led Zepplin” style shows everywhere from Prince George to Bella Coola to Vancouver.
+When she’s not firing up her chainsaw to fill her woodshed, growing chickens, raising kids, or teaching indigenous youth to rip it up on the bike trails, roots-blues-rock warrior Rachelle van Zanten is performing and recording in Canada these days.
+After decades of touring internationally, western Canadian audiences are getting their chance to enjoy her “Lucinda Williams meets Led Zepplin” style shows everywhere from Prince George to Bella Coola to Edmonton and Vancouver.

 In 2005, Rachelle began her intense solo career during which time she recorded “Back to Francois” and performed an average of 200 shows a year.
 She was listed as Canada’s “best slide guitarist” by musician Randy Bachman and her song writing was described by critics as “straight from the heart, gutsy, and intimate”.
 In 2008, van Zanten’s UK band recorded her 2nd solo album, “Where Your Garden Grows”, with Joby Baker (Deva Premal, Cowboy Junkies) and Tchad Blake (Sheryl Crow, Los Lobos).
 This album was the top played album for CKUA Radio 2009 and charted on numerous international stations.